Overview

 $ git clone https://git.mesocentre.uca.fr/unh-metabocloud/goslin-api.git

-Move into the repository and build the docker image :
+Then move into the repository and run the bash script build_docker_image.sh :

 Note